The single lever shower mixer versus the thermostatic taps: the advantages and disadvantages

 When carrying out a refurbishment or fitting a shower, it is possible that doubts arise regarding which is the best equipment choice.
 For this, the user must consider aspects such as comfort, the technology they want to have, as well as one of the most important features in most homes: the economic aspect.

-The single lever shower mixer versus the thermostatic taps, which is better for my shower?
-From Noken Porcelanosa Bathrooms, we want to show the advantages and disadvantages of both, as well as offering different models that are suitable for modern bathrooms with the quality and cutting-edge design that characterises the PORCELANOSA Grupo.
+Mixer versus thermostatic tap, which is better for my shower?
+We want to show you the advantages and disadvantages of both, and the cutting-edge design that we are known for.

 The thermostatic shower taps: what they are and what advantages they have